open-mmlab/mmdeploy/tools/package_tools/README.md

 - Download and install Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).

-- Create conda environments for python 3.6, 3.7, 3.8 and 3.9
+- Create conda environments for python 3.6, 3.7, 3.8 and 3.9, respectively.

   ```shell
   for PYTHON_VERSION in 3.6 3.7 3.8 3.9